AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

   to ancestor submenu triggers and sections for styling active trails.
 * ``default_expanded_keys`` (list or comma-separated string of submenu ``key`` values) renders those submenus open initially — also useful as a no-JS fallback for inline menus.
+* ``expanded_keys_storage_key`` opts an inline menu into saving its expanded submenu keys in a cookie.
+When ``request`` is available in the template context, the renderer applies that cookie to the original HTML response so reloads do not flash the default state before attachment.
+Stored state takes precedence over ``default_expanded_keys``.
+Stale keys are removed automatically, nested stored keys reopen their ancestor path, and an application can temporarily switch the runtime controller to a flyout layout without losing the saved inline state.
+Use a distinct, valid cookie name for each independently persisted menu (letters, numbers, hyphens and underscores are recommended).
+The cookie is available across the site, lasts one year and uses ``SameSite=Lax``; HTTPS pages also mark it ``Secure``.
 * Submenu ``title`` accepts plain text; pass ``text_value`` whenever the title or an item's content is not plain text so the item has an accessible label (and typeahead works).
   Prefer the ``icon`` prop above for the common icon-plus-text title rather than concatenating